 Black Jewell

 Black Jewell’s corn is grown, harvested, and packaged in the U.S.A. on family farms.
-It comes in “chemical-free bags” in several different varieties:
+It comes in “chemical-free bags” in several different varieties, including Plain, Touch of Butter, Sweet & Salty, and others.

 With other brands, it’s virtually impossible to know whether or not it’s truly free of chemicals.
 Even if the ingredient label is “clean” of potentially toxic ingredients, there is almost no way of knowing the truth about what the packaging is lined with.